-This video of a baritone singing in an MRI scanner is just incredible
+Watch this incredible video of a baritone singing in an MRI scanner

 Do you have a burning question about your vocal tract?
 Turns out you can learn a lot from singing in an MRI scanner.

 Researchers from the University of Freiburg, Germany, asked a professional singer to sing in an MRI scanner, to find out what happened during varying levels of pitch and volume.